openshift/openshift-ansible/examples/README.md

 ### Scheduled job for certificate expiration report upload

-**Note**: This example uses the [ScheduledJob](https://docs.openshift.com/container-platform/3.4/dev_guide/scheduled_jobs.html) object, which has been renamed to [CronJob](https://docs.openshift.org/latest/dev_guide/cron_jobs.html) upstream and is still a Technology Preview subject to further change.

-The example `ScheduledJob` in [scheduled-certcheck-upload.yaml](scheduled-certcheck-upload.yaml) does the same as the `Job` example above, but it is scheduled to automatically run every first day of the month (see the `spec.schedule` value in the example).
+The example `CronJob` in [scheduled-certcheck-upload.yaml](scheduled-certcheck-upload.yaml) does the same as the `Job` example above, but it is scheduled to automatically run every first day of the month (see the `spec.schedule` value in the example).

 The job definition is the same and it expects the same configuration: we provide the inventory and ssh key via a ConfigMap and a Secret respectively: